rust-headless-chrome/rust-headless-chrome/README.md

 [![API](https://docs.rs/headless_chrome/badge.svg)](https://docs.rs/headless_chrome)
 [![Discord channel](https://img.shields.io/discord/557374784233799681.svg?logo=discord)](https://discord.gg/yyGEzcc)

-[Puppeteer](https://github.com/GoogleChrome/puppeteer) for Rust.
-It looks a little something like this:

 A high-level API to control headless Chrome or Chromium over the DevTools Protocol.
 It is the Rust equivalent of [Puppeteer](https://github.com/GoogleChrome/puppeteer), a Node library maintained by the Chrome DevTools team.